zachboody/citrusbyte-ops-example/README.md

 Deployment process, in general:

-Run ecs-registry CF template, with name and user to grant push/pull permissions.
-(This would normally be a jenkins user):
-`aws cloudformation deploy --template-file ./ecs-registry.yaml --stack-name example-ecr --parameter-overrides ECRName=example-service ECRRole=$USER_ARN`
+* Run ecs-registry CF template, with name and user to grant push/pull permissions.
+(This would normally be a jenkins user): `aws cloudformation deploy --template-file ./ecs-registry.yaml --stack-name example-ecr --parameter-overrides ECRName=example-service ECRRole=$USER_ARN`
-Get the URI for the ECR.
-If you have jq handy, you can do something like:
+* Get the URI for the ECR.
+If you have jq handy, you can do something like: `aws ecr describe-repositories --repository-names example-service | jq '.repositories[0].repositoryUri'`
-`aws ecr describe-repositories --repository-names example-service | jq '.repositories[0].repositoryUri'` Get the login token for docker, then paste it in.
+* Get the login token for docker, then paste it in.
 (You can use --password-stdin and then paste the password in seperately if desired, on multi-user systems.)
 `aws ecr get-login --no-include-email`

-Then build and push the docker image:
+* Then build and push the docker image:
 ```
 docker build -t example-service ./app
 docker tag test-registry:latest $REPO_URI:latest
 docker push $REPO_URI:latest
 ```

-Now you can actually do the rest of the stack.
+* Now you can actually do the rest of the stack.
 First, upload all the templates here to S3.
-(I'm using abyss-citrusbyte-opstest-zach/example-app as $bucket)
 ```
 aws s3 mb s3://$bucket
 aws s3 cp master.yaml s3://$bucket/master.yaml